 Thanks everyone for joining the show today.
-Today we have Stephanie tan CEO and founder of Nooci.
+Today we have Stephanie tan, the CEO and founder of Nooci.
 Nooci is a new Wellness brand that's modernizing traditional Chinese medicine for women.
 Nooci in Chinese is pronounced nu qi, which means women's energy, and I think that really exemplifies the brand.
-Before this business, Stephanie has built a number of different FinTech businesses, healthcare businesses, she was recently Chief of Staff of Abu insurance, one of Hong Kong's first digital insurers.
-She also founded the Kennett, a wellness center that promotes active aging, and was also the co founder of ever care health, a home health care provider.
+Before this business, Stephanie has built a number of different FinTech businesses, healthcare businesses, she was recently Chief of Staff of Avo insurance, one of Hong Kong's first digital insurers.
+She also founded Kinnet, a wellness center that promotes active aging, and was also the co-founder of Evercare Health, a home health care provider.
 Thanks, Steph, for coming on the show.
 You know, Nooci is a is a new brand.
 But I'd really love to hear the story straight from your mouth about the company's founding.
-Yeah, so

 Stephanie Tan 00:49

-I founded Nooci.
-In the middle of the pandemic, I was pregnant with my second child, and I, you know, had crazy nasal allergies, and they were just acting up more than usual.
+Yeah, so, I founded Nooci in the middle of the pandemic.
+I was pregnant with my second child, and I, you know, had crazy nasal allergies, and they were just acting up more than usual.
 And instead of taking my normal over the counter drugs, I knew I needed a natural alternative.
-And so I did a lot of research into the different herbs, and really found traditional Chinese medicine, I grew up with TCM, and, you know, growing up in Hong Kong, with TCM my family, they did Tai Chi, my grandmother would make me TCM soups and teas every time, my brother and I would be a little bit sick.
+And so I did a lot of research into the different herbs, and really found traditional Chinese medicine.
+I grew up with TCM, and, you know, growing up in Hong Kong, with TCM, my family, they did Tai Chi, my grandmother would make me TCM soups and teas every time my brother and I would be a little bit sick.
 So we grew up with TCM, but I never really understood TCM herbs.
 So it was really while I was doing all this research that I rediscovered the power of traditional Chinese medicine and the herbs.
-And in doing all this research, I was going to manage things and Watson's and I was also going online to do to take a look at you know which herbs would really benefit me.
+And in doing all this research, I was going to Mannings and Watsons and I was also going online to take a look at, you know, which herbs would really benefit me.
 But I found the process really daunting and very confusing.
-And a lot you know, I then I spoke to friends and I was like how do you how do you pick what you know, what products you take.
+And a lot you know, then I spoke to friends and I was like how do you, how do you pick what, you know, what products you take.
 And they all just said, Oh, you just you know, I trust my salesperson.
 And you know, I thought well, if people like myself and friends, you know, who have some, you know, from a similar background who understand TCM, but you know, they didn't have access or that knowledge around TCM herbs, were experiencing this confusion, I thought there must be other women like this, you know, who want to nap natural alternative that are similarly, you know, daunted and confused.
 Overall, I think that the industry just needed a new brand that can bring transparency around traditional Chinese medicine, and really bring out the benefits and where the herbs are coming from and the whole entire process around that.
-So with new tea, we are making traditional Chinese medicine, accessible and approachable to the modern woman.
+So with Nooci, we are making traditional Chinese medicine accessible and approachable to the modern woman.

 That's great.
-You know, I for us, like younger Asian people, we do hear about this a lot from our parents and our grandparents but like, how should we as like a newer generation is more westernized, like approach to these kinds of medications?
-Like are these these herbs these traditional Chinese medicines?
-I mean, for me, it's it is very confusing.
+You know, for us, like younger Asian people, we do hear about this a lot from our parents and our grandparents but how should we as a newer generation be more westernized, like the approach to these kinds of medications?
+Like are these herbs, these traditional Chinese medicines?
+I mean, for me, it is very confusing.
 It is like listening to the salesperson you kind of buy it, like how did you go about researching and learning about this when you're getting started out?

 Stephanie Tan 03:43